giganticode/jemma/README.md

     Returns:
     * Returns a str uuid of the corresponding project (project_id)
-    * Returns None if no such project_id was found
+    * Returns None if no such project_path was found
-    * Returns None if multiple projects were found with the same name
+    * Returns None if multiple projects were found with the same path

 ---